Mehmet-Emre-Dogan/smartHome/README.md

 # Setup
 ## Custom Sonoff (customSonoff)
 - Buy a USB to TTL converter board (such as [FT232RL](https://www.google.com/search?q=ft232rl+usb+to+ttl)
-- If it does not have a 3.3 V regulator embedded, buy an external regulator (such as [LM2596 adjustable buck converter](https://www.google.com/search?q=lm2596+module)to supply 3.3 V.
+- If it does not have a 3.3 V regulator embedded, buy an external regulator (such as [LM2596 adjustable buck converter](https://www.google.com/search?q=lm2596+module) ) to supply 3.3 V.
 - Adjust the regulator to 3.3V (if it is not a fixed 3.3V regulator).
 - Solder headers to sonoff (see picture below)
+- Connect the FTDI module to PC alone.
+- If PC could not find its driver automatically, install its drivers manually.
+- After the board is recognized by the pc, disconnect the FTDI from PC.
 - Made the connections as follows:

 <div align="center">